openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Endpoint

-The Authorization Endpoint is used in the same manner as defined in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-OAuth 2.0-security-topics] and utilizes [@!I-D.ietf-OAuth 2.0-rar].
+The Authorization Endpoint is used in the same manner as defined in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics] and utilizes [@!I-D.ietf-oauth-rar].

 In addition to the required basic Authorization Request, this section also defines how pushed authorization requests can be used to protect the authorization request payload and when the requests become large.

 ### `authorization_details` Request Parameter {#authorization-details}

-Request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-OAuth 2.0-rar] MUST be used to convey the details about the credentials the wallet wants to obtain.
+Request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the credentials the wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following elements to be used with this authorization details type:

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_type`: CONDITIONAL.
 JSON string denoting the type of the requested credential.
 MUST be present if `manifest_id` is not present.
 * `manifest_id`: CONDITIONAL.
 JSON String referring to a credential manifest published by the credential issuer.
 MUST be present if `type` is not present.
 * `format`: OPTIONAL.
 JSON string representing a format in which the credential is requested to be issued.
 Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
-This data field is predefined in Section 2.2 of ([@!I-D.ietf-OAuth 2.0-rar]).
+This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).

 Note: `credential_type` and `format` are used when the Client has not pre-obtained a Credential Manifest. `manifest_id` is used when the Client has pre-obtained a Credential Manifest.
 These two approaches MAY be combined in one request in different authorization details objects.